nohli/responsive_navigation_bar/example/README.md

 # responsive_navigation_bar_example

-Demonstrates how to use the responsive_navigation_bar plugin.
+Demonstrates how to use the responsive_navigation_bar package.

 ## Getting Started